-For a decade, Noelle Martin has been the target of perpetrators fabricating and distributing fake pornographic images and deepfakes of her without her consent.
+For over a decade, Noelle Martin has been the target of perpetrators fabricating and distributing fake pornographic images and deepfakes of her without her consent.
 She has turned her survival story into a global fight for justice.

 She was the only Australian to stand with two Attorney Generals - in New South Wales and Western Australia - at history-making press conferences announcing new criminal offences to distribute, record, and threaten to distribute or record, intimate images and videos without consent.

 Beyond Australia, she has fought for justice in news media all over the world: from the US, UK, Netherlands, Japan, Germany, New Zealand, France, Spain, and Ireland, to name a few.
 Her work has reached the Wall Street Journal, CNN, BBC, and the Boston Globe, among countless others.

 She has served as an advisor for the Pathways to Digital Justice project with the World Economic Forum.
 And was quoted by the FBI and Homeland Security in an official report on deepfakes after being invited to speak with them on the matter.

 Noelle Martin completed her Master of Laws dissertation on the vast global implications of the metaverse.

 She has continued her research on the metaverse jointly with Associate Professor Julia Powles at The University of Western Australia.